rcpch/digital-growth-charts-react-native-client/README.md

 # digital-growth-charts-react-native-client

-A react-native client to render results from the digital growth charts api
+A demo React Native client to render results from the digital growth charts api

 ## Installation Instructions

 Requires either a working Xcode environment for the iOS client, or Android Studio environment for Android.
-To set up an enviroment, please follow the instructions from the React Native website:

-**Note**: this project is set up with the React Native CLI, not the expo CLI.
+To set up an enviroment, please follow the instructions from the React Native website (**note**: this project is set up with the React Native CLI, not the expo CLI).

 [https://reactnative.dev/docs/environment-setup](https:///reactnative.dev/docs/environment-setup)